Effective Weight Loss Diets ⚖️

 Weight loss diets are much easier to find than to evaluate!
 This slimmed down list of weight loss diets was compiled from research into hundreds of diets including fad diets and crash diets including one which suggested eating a handful of walnuts or snails each day.
 Instead ADDucation’s list focuses on diets which, at least, appear to be backed up by research with people actively following the diet.
-Please do share your personal experienced and recommendations in the comments section.
+Please share your personal experiences and diet tips and suggestions in the comments area.

 plastic surgeon Dr James Johnson entitle The Alternate-Day Diet.
 He claims to have lost 3 pounds a week on the diet.